What the Fund Supports

 In addition, applicants can submit only one application to the FRF annually.
 For example, applicants cannot submit one application as the primary applicant and another application as a co-applicant.

-An application form is available here.
-An initial review of applications establishes a group of finalists, who may be asked for more detailed information about their projects.
+The application form is available in Word and PDF form.
+A group of finalists are selected after an initial review of applications received.
+The finalists may be asked for more detailed information about their projects.
 For applications submitted by teams of faculty, one person must be identified as the principal contact person.

 - Earliest start date for funded projects: July 1, 2014